PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 Meanwhile, far south, in the most south city, in the southern part of the kings castle, itself in the cities south, an heir to the throne, the crown prince himself, was looking out northwards.

 He had the life of a prince.
-However, if he knew where Tom was, or even who Tom was, he would have been jelous of her life tonight.
+However, if he knew where Tom was, or even who Tom was, he would have been jealous of her life tonight.

 No more was he a prince in his mind.
 To him, being an heir to the throne was like being a caged creature: trapped because of his specific bloodline.
 But soon he would be free.